donejs/donejs/docs/features.md

 </div>
 ```

 That's it!
-No need for additional logic or steps in your JavaScript.
+No need for additional configuration in your JavaScript.

 Project: